-There is no more foolproof muffin recipe than Tía Paca's traditional muffin recipe.
-This is demonstrated by all the people who have left a sample of it in our cooking group: if you enter, you will see all the comments and photos of the muffins they have made, commenting on how wonderful those fluffy muffins are with a touch of lemon.
-Fluffy, tall and very easy to make, without a doubt a recipe to keep.
+There is no recipe for muffins more foolproof than Aunt Paca's traditional muffin recipe.
+This is demonstrated by all the people who have left proof of it in our cooking group: if you enter, you will see all the comments and photos of the muffins they have made, commenting on how wonderful these fluffy muffins are with a touch of lemon.
+Fluffy, tall and very easy to make, without a doubt a recipe to save.

-The recipe is called that for a very simple reason: it is the lifelong recipe of the Jesús Martínez family, whom I first thank, for bringing this recipe to our community, because without a doubt I can assure you that of the hundreds Of the recipes shared there, this is the one that has been repeated the most times and has received admiring comments.
-And secondly, grateful that you have given me permission to share it here on the blog.
+The recipe is called that way for a very simple reason: it is the lifelong recipe of Jesús Martínez's family, whom I would like to thank first for bringing that recipe to our community, because I can certainly assure you that of the hundreds of recipes shared there, that is the one that has been repeated the most times and has received the most admiring comments.
+And secondly, I am grateful that he has given me permission to share it here on the blog.
 Thank you!

-I have chosen this recipe to test the Kaiser WMF muffin pan , a new pan that surprised me for its lightness: so much so that I had heard of the benefits of the Kaiser brand, a German brand with a high-quality non-stick, they told me...
-But when holding the mold it was really light and I thought it might lack body to bake properly.
+I chose this recipe to test the Kaiser WMF muffin pan , a new pan that surprised me with its lightness: I had heard so much about the benefits of the Kaiser brand, a German brand with a very high quality non-stick coating, they told me...
+But when I held the pan it was really light and I thought it might not have enough body to bake properly.
 That's why I needed to try it.

-And the recipe has turned out great and the dough has baked as evenly as possible!
-Apart from rising perfectly in a recipe that requires a lot of initial temperature, the base of the muffins has not burned at all.
-So the test has been exceeded, I have been very satisfied with the mold, and with great joy I can tell you that I highly recommend you take advantage of these German molds that are so well priced.
+And the recipe has risen wonderfully and the dough has baked as evenly as possible!
+Apart from rising perfectly in a recipe that requires a high initial temperature, the base of the muffins has not burned at all.
+So the test has been completely passed, I am very satisfied with the mould, and with great joy I can tell you that I highly recommend taking advantage of these German moulds that are so well priced.

 Ingredients